hasura/ndc-prometheus/README.md

 #### How it works

-The connector can introspect and automatically transform available metrics on the Prometheus server to collection queries.
+The connector can introspect and automatically transform available metrics on the Prometheus server into collection queries.
 Each metric has a common structure:

 ```gql
 {